-Topic 9: Language and terminology clarifications - 2.
-Any shoreline development proposal that includes modification in or adjacent to a marine shoreline, marine buffer, critical area or buffer is subject to the Review Process in TSMP Section 2.4.2. - B. Critical Area and Buffer Modification - 1.
-Modification of a critical area or and/or marine buffer is prohibited except when: - Modification is necessary to accommodate an approved water-dependent or public access use, including trails and/or pedestrian/bicycle paths; provided, that such development is operated, located, designed and constructed to minimize and, where
+Language and terminology clarifications Topic 10.

+2. Any shoreline development proposal that includes modification in or adjacent to a marine shoreline, marine buffer, critical area or buffer is subject to the Review Process in TSMP Section 2.4.2.

+- B. Critical Area and Buffer Modification - 1.
+Modification of a critical area or and/or marine buffer is prohibited except when: - a.
+Modification is necessary to accommodate an approved water-dependent or public access use, including trails and/or pedestrian/bicycle paths; provided, that such development is operated, located, designed and constructed to minimize and, where

-- possible, avoid disturbance to shoreline functions and native vegetation to the maximum extent feasible; or - Modification is necessary to accommodate a water-related or water-enjoyment use or mixed-use development if it includes a water-oriented component of a mixed-use development provided that the proposed development is operated, located, designed and constructed to minimize and, where possible, avoid disturbance to native vegetation and shoreline and critical area functions to the maximum extent feasible; or - c.
-Modification is associated with a mitigation, restoration, or enhancement action that has been approved by the City and which complies with all of the provisions of this Program; or
+- possible, avoid disturbance to shoreline functions and native vegetation to the maximum extent feasible; or - b.
+Modification is necessary to accommodate a water-related or water-enjoyment use or mixed-use development if it includes a water-oriented component provided that the proposed development is operated, located, designed and constructed to minimize and, where possible, avoid disturbance to native vegetation and shoreline and critical area functions to the maximum extent feasible; or - d.

-Topic 9: Language and terminology clarifications - d.
 Modification is approved pursuant to the variance provisions of this Program (TSMP Section 2.3.5) or nonconforming provisions (TSMP Section 2.5). - d.e.
 Modifications affecting Marine Waters of the State are limited to those uses listed in Table 9.2 and the provisions in TSMP 9.15 for the zoning classification S-13. - 2.
-The following specific activities may be permitted within a critical area or marine buffer as part of an authorized use or development, subject to submittal of a critical area report, when they comply with the applicable policies and regulations of this Program. - a.
-Clearing, filling and grading; - b.
-New, replacement, or substantially improved shoreline modification and/or stabilization features; - Construction of trails, roadways, and parking; - d.
+The following specific Site development activities may be permitted within a critical area or marine buffer as part of an authorized use or development, subject to submittal of a critical area report, when they comply with the applicable policies and regulations of this Program. - a.
+Clearing, filling and grading; - New, replacement, or substantially improved shoreline modification and/or stabilization features; - e.
+Construction of trails, roadways, and parking; - d.
 New utility lines and facilities; and - e.
 Stormwater conveyance facilities. - C. Modification of a shoreline or critical area buffer is subject to the site review requirements in TSMP Section 2.4.2.
-General Mitigation Requirements and Mitigation Sequencing. - 1.
+General Mitigation Requirements and Mitigation Sequencing - 1.
 If modification to a critical area or buffer is unavoidable, all adverse impacts resulting from a development proposal orthe alteration shall be mitigated so as to result in no net loss of shoreline ecological functions and/or critical area functions or processes. - 2.
 Mitigation shall occur in the following prioritized sequence and required order: - a.
 Avoiding the adverse impact altogether by not taking a certain action or parts of an action, or moving the action; - b.
 Minimizing adverse impacts by limiting the degree or magnitude of the action and its implementation by using appropriate technology and engineering, or by taking affirmative steps to avoid or reduce adverse impacts; - c.
 Rectifying the adverse impact by repairing, rehabilitating or restoring the affected environment:

 - d.
-Reducing or eliminating the adverse impact over time by preservation and maintenance operations during the life of action; - e.
-Compensating for the adverse impact by replacing, enhancing, or providing similar substitute resources or environments and monitoring the adverse impact and the mitigation project and taking appropriate corrective measures; and, - f.
-Monitoring the impact and compensation projects and taking appropriate corrective measures. - 3.
-Type and Location of Mitigation
+Reducing or eliminating the adverse impact over time by preservation and maintenance operations during the life of action; - Compensating for the adverse impact by replacing, enhancing, or providing similar substitute resources or environments and monitoring the adverse impact and the mitigation project and taking appropriate corrective measures; and, - f.
+Monitoring the impact and compensation projects and taking appropriate corrective measures.